 Texans live up to this distinction and love to wear big boots, big belt buckles, and even bigger hairstyles.
-The size of the state and the larger-than-life attitude of some of its inhabitants has led to the saying that “Everything is bigger in Texas.”
+The size of the state and the larger-than-life attitude of some of its residents have led to the saying that “Everything is bigger in Texas.”
 Another common term, “Texas-Sized” is used to describe something that is large compared to other objects of its type.
 Even the state’s capital building is larger than the United States Capitol building in Washington D.C.!

 On Friday, November 22 1963, John Fitzgerald Kennedy, the 35th President of the United States, was assassinated on Dealey Plaza in Dallas, Texas.
 Kennedy was fatally shot while traveling with his wife Jacqueline, Texas Governor John Connally, and the latter’s wife Nellie, in a Presidential motorcade.
 The JFK assassination sparked a nationwide reaction of grief and panic, as well as conspiracy theories that are still debated to this day.